jeremycherfas/user/pages/03.blog/year-in-review-2023/item.md

 ## <a id="moving"></a>Moving Forward

 Still recording various trips (but not walks) with [Overland](https://github.com/aaronpk/Overland-iOS) and still occasionally forgetting to end a trip at the end of the trip, which doesn't affect distance but does lower speed.
 Almost all are still underestimates.
-For the more frequent modes, though, thatgardly matters.
+For the more frequent modes, though, that hardly matters.
 Here are the overall summary statistics:

 |Mode|Number|Total Km|Mean Kph|
 |---|---:|---:|---:|